rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

   * the roll20 accountid of the player is stored in attribute **ffwplayerid** so characters can be automaticallty assigned in GM games (see below).
 After clicking the button, the player can open the new character and use the charactermancer to stat it out.

+If the setting  playerCharacterLimit is set to 0, the mod never shows buttons.

 ![](new-character-button.png)

-#### Characterhub Community Play Suppor - Enforce character naming convention
+2. Enforce character naming convention

-GMs see all characters in the hub and there can be many, hence a naming convention of **charactername (player displayname)** is enforced whenever the charactername changes, the player display name changes or when the player (re)launches the campaign.
+GMs see all characters in the hub and there can be many, hence a naming convention of **charactername (player displayname)** is enforced.

-#### Characterhub Community Play Support mod - Create defaulttoken
+Enforcement takes place whenever a charactername changes, a player display name changes or when a player (re)launches the campaign.

+3. Create or Update defaulttoken

+Until recently roll20 did not allow players to change the tokens of their character, but players were and still are allowed to set the avatar of their characters.
+If the setting avatarIsDefaultToken is on, the defaulttoken of character is automatically set when the avatar changes and/or when the charactername changes.
-Roll20 does not allow players to change the tokens of their character, but players are allowed to set the avatar of their characters.
-When the avatar is set, the script creates a defaulttoken based on the avatar.
-The name displayed below the token is without *(player displayname)* and link to the HP and AC are also set.
+The script creates a defaulttoken based on the avatar.
+The name displayed below the token is without *(player displayname)* and bar1 and bar2 are filled/linked to HP and AC of the linked character.
 Settings for dynamic lighting left empty, when the script was developed dynamic lighting was in flux and it was decided to use manual fog only.

-#### Characterhub script - Register last update of gmnotes

-After a game each GM registers the play date and earned XP in the gmnotes of the character.
-The script stores the date of this change in  **ffwgmnoteslastupdate**.
-This update does not always happen, see note 1)

-#### Characterhub script - !ffw --report and !ffw --fix commands
+#### Characterhub mod - !cps --fix command

 Because of note 1) there is are two command that check and if needed update all characters in the characterhub.
 All reporting is send to the API log.